munober/stm32-tflm-mnist/README.md

 First configure your board and features like CMSIS-NN, Benchmarking,... as explained [here](https://github.com/PhilippvK/stm32-tflm-demos/blob/master/docs/Usage.md).

+The SD card you are using should be formatted as FAT (MSDOS FAT-32), with a Master Boot Record (MBR) partition scheme.

 Then you have to choose whether you want to use the board's touchscreen to draw and recognize digits real-time, or load pre-recorded samples from the SD card.
 You make this choice by setting `FAKE_TOUCH` in `CMakeLists.txt` to either ON or OFF.
 ```
 SET(FAKE_TOUCH OFF) # Use on board touchscreen